amosproj/amos2021ws07-nft-development/Documentation/README.md

 In order to run the project:

 1. the appwrite docker swarm must be started
-2. a project must be created in the Appwrite Console, with platform and API key needs
+2. a project must be created in the Appwrite Console, with platform and API key
 3. environment variables must be set with project-related data from Appwrite Console
 4. an Admin teams and database collections should be initialized with provided python scripts
 5. cloud functions must be added to the Appwrite project